Undergraduate Academic Programs / Departments / Courses

 3030 LATE TWENTIETH CENTURY DRAMA

 This course introduces students to a variety of significant late Twentieth Century dramatists.
 The course examines the plays in relationship to preceding dramatic periods and the variety of influences on them.
 The course examines a variety of styles, such as Absurdism, and a variety of themes.
-The course explores the work of a variety of dramatists, such as Beckett, Albee, Ionesco, Walcott and Stoppard.
+The course explores the work of a variety of dramatists.

 Three hours a week